20 Price Differences In Singapore Between 1990s vs 2010s

 - Also, lot sizes were reduced from a minimum of 1,000 shares to 100 shares that you can now buy for retail investors

-- Nowadays, everything is done online with each trade charges between $10 to $25 or even lower fees for regular saving plans
+- Nowadays, everything is done online with each trade charging between $10 to $25 or even lower fees for regular saving plans

 Access to knowledge